1. Home

 You can see how a module or lesson is set to drip by the option in the right-hand column.

 This is your ‘evergreen’ style of content releasing.
-When you have content set to drip out based on time period, its determined on a student by student basis and when they student got access to the course.
+When you have content set to drip out based on time period, it’s personalized for each student based on when they gained access to the course.

 You can choose to have content dripped out a number of days, weeks, months, or even years after release.

-For example, you have content set to drip out weekly;
+For example, when you have content set to drip out weekly;

-• Student A registers on the 1st of the month, the next bit of content would drip out on the 8th, 7-days later.
+• Student A registers on the 1st of the month, the next piece of content would drip out on the 8th, 7-days later.

-• Student B registers on the 4th of the month, the next bit on content would drip out on the 11th, 7-days later.
+• Student B registers on the 4th of the month, the next piece of content would drip out on the 11th, 7-days later.

-You can see here that we have the initial module and lesson available immediately, then each week a new module becomes available.
+You can see above that we have the initial module and lesson available immediately, then each week a new module becomes available.

 Below we have another example, where content drips out over a period of days.
 The first few bits of content come out each day, with further content coming out every other day.